Magliano, Torricella Sicura

 Magliano is a village in the Italian region of Abruzzo.
 It is a frazione of the comune of Torricella Sicura, in the Province of Teramo.

 Geography

-The village is divided into two parts, Magliano da Piedi (Lower Magliano) and Magliano da Capo (Upper Magliano).
-Upper Magliano today consists only of three large uninhabited villas.
-One of the villas likely dates back to the 16th century.
-The two other dwellings have identical small portals and were likely constructed in the late 18th century or the early years of the successive century.
 At the time of a 1981 census, Magliano consisted of only 13 families living in 11 residences and had a population of 35 including 18 males and 17 females.
 Eleven homes (consisting of 42 rooms) were occupied and fourteen homes (consisting of 41 rooms) were empty.